njonsson/cape/README.markdown

         # * t[:description] -- documentation on the task, including parameters
       end

-      # Enumerate the Rake task 'foo' or the tasks in the 'foo' namespace.
+      # Enumerate the Rake task 'foo' and/or the tasks in the 'foo' namespace.
       each_rake_task 'foo' do |t|
         # ...
       end